 Dublin Castle was once a prominent seat of the UK’s administration in Ireland.
 Currently, the majestic building is a popular spot for tourists who come here with Qatar Airways flight booking to witness the ancient glory of Ireland.
 Generally, people come here in daytime to explore the ins and outs of castle.
 Interestingly, the city also got its name from a black pool that was the most intriguing feature of the building.
 However, the Black Pool is no more and is replaced by the beautiful garden.
 Once you are here, you can explore the state apartments, Dublin tearooms, and the medieval compartments.

 The James Joyce Center was established by an Irish Senator, and it is only an eight-minute walk from the GPO.
 It is a lovely Georgian house where James Joyce, the one-time presidential candidate lived for some time.
 However, he did not shift here permanently.
 Here, you will find all the things which were under the use of that person.
 He was also a prolific writer as his books are still popular among Irish students.
 The buildings were tried to be condemned in the 1980s, but the campaign spearheaded by David Norris prevented its destruction.

 - National Botanical Gardens

-The area of National Botanical Garden is 19.5 hectares.
-It is located on the banks of Tolka River is a must visit attraction for the people who are visiting the capital of Ireland.
+The area of the National Botanical Garden is 19.5 hectares.
+It is located on the banks of the Tolka River and is a must-visit attraction for people who are visiting the capital of Ireland.
 The multi-colored display of flowers along with the scenic views of green landscapes is certainly a sight to behold.
-The flowers of different kinds are displayed here annually, and the nature loves participate in this event excitedly.
+Flowers of different kinds are displayed here annually, and nature loves to participate in this event excitedly.
 The garden also houses a large pond where you can see the beautiful fishes hastily going here and there.
 Moreover, the sight of several kinds of birds chirping near the flowers and trees would also leave you stunned.